getsentry/sentry-docs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Checked Vercel preview for correctness, including links
 - [ ] PR was reviewed and approved by any necessary SMEs
 - [ ] PR was reviewed and approved by a member of the [Sentry docs team](https://github.com/orgs/getsentry/teams/docs)

-## Description of changes

-*Describe your changes here.
-If your PR relates to or resolves an issue, add a link to that too.*

 ## Legal Boilerplate